itratfazal-ioer/Urban-Structure-and-Policy/TrainingData_buildingClassification/Task_Report.md

 # Creating Training Data for Building Classification

 This document provides a detailed summary on how training data for building classification was produced using building footprint data and reference imagery.
+For a step-by-step guide, please see the [Instruction Manual](Instruction_Manual.md).

 Why doing this task?
 Purpose?
 Dataset?